-Purpose: This program has been designed to prepare the graduate for a career in a broad spectrum of computer and electronics engineering technology roles.
-The curriculum is composed of a sequence of lecture and laboratory courses that have been chosen to provide both the theoretical foundation and the application experiences essential to industrial practice in a wide range of electrical disciplines, including electronics (circuits and devices), computers (hardware and software), power, and telecommunications.
+Purpose: This program is designed to prepare graduates for a broad range of electrical engineering technology careers.
+The curriculum provides the theoretical foundation and hands-on practice in a wide range of subjects, including electronic circuits and devices, computer hardware and software, power and machines, programmable logic controllers, computer networks, and telecommunications.